RamSailopal/YottaDB-dashboard/README.md

 Where **glbviewport** is the port you wish the viewer to run on and **glbviewadd** the network address of the server/machine running the process

+Once the process is running, navigate to the web UI through http://ipaddressofmachine:port/

 # Stack setup